Measure S Sales Tax Fiscal Accountability

 Project #1: Public Safety Radio System Replacement

-$555K is budgeted for year 3 of the emergency communication system financing for Fire, Police, and Public Works.
+$555K is budgeted for financing of the emergency communication system utilized by Fire, Police, and Public Works.

 Project #2: Police Department Staffing

-$272K is budgeted to fund an additional Police Administrative Lieutenant responsible for state law mandates, accountability, transparency, training compliance, administrative investigations (including critical incidents), body worn cameras, policy manual updates, CSO’s, and other tasks.
-See Police Advisory Commission Staff Report from August 10, 2022 for more information.
-Additionally, $70K is appropriated for Police Officer partial funding if Tobacco grant is not renewed.
+$320K is budgeted to fund an additional Police Administrative Lieutenant responsible for state law mandates, accountability, transparency, training compliance, administrative investigations (including critical incidents), body worn cameras, policy manual updates, CSO’s, and other tasks.

 PRIORITY - INFRASTRUCTURE REPAIR AND EQUIPMENT REPLACEMENT